The Hemel Hempstead School: Grammar school

 The school was officially opened on 14 October 1931 as Hemel Hempstead Grammar School.
 It was opened by Lady Cicely Gore, the Marchioness of Salisbury and wife of James Gascoyne-Cecil, 4th Marquess of Salisbury.
 Another grammar school, the Apsley Grammar School, opened in the town in 1955.

+The original Hemel Hempstead School building (known as 'Main Block' today) opened in 1931 along with a canteen and gymnasium block to the west and north of it.
+In the early 1960s an outdoor swimming pool was installed.
+In the latter half of the 1960s a new assembly hall, canteen, sports hall and changing rooms, and technology block were constructed.
+Work was completed shortly before the school became comprehensive.
+In the late 1960s, a 15th-century Grade II listed barn (called Heath Barn) to the south of the school fields was reconfigured and put back into use as a Music block.

 Comprehensive

 It became a comprehensive school in 1971, when schools in the town were reorganised.

-From the late 1960s until 2019, the school was the custodian of the Grade II listed Heath Barn, which was used as the music department.